Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: Introduction

-The general flow of our research is as follows; First, we estimate the physical parameters capable of reproducing the optical observations of SN 2023uqf using Type Ibn-motivated assumptions and one-dimensional radiation-hydrodynamic (RHD) simulations (Section \ref{sec:mm_em}).
-Then, we calculate the high-energy neutrino emission expected from this model (Section \ref{sec:mm_hinu}).
+In this Letter, we first construct one-dimensional radiation-hydrodynamic light-curve models for SN 2023uqf using Type Ibn-motivated ejecta and CSM structures, and infer the shock radius, shock velocity, and CSM density relevant for non-thermal particle acceleration (Section \ref{sec:mm_em}).
+We then calculate the high-energy neutrino emission expected from this model (Section \ref{sec:mm_hinu}).
 Finally, based on IceCube's effective area, we verify whether this is consistent with the IC-231004A event in terms of detection efficiency and temporal consistency (Section \ref{sec:mm_nuobs}).
-This study suggests that interaction-driven supernovae could constitute a detectable, albeit intermittent, component of the high-energy neutrino sky.
-Furthermore, by directly linking the neutrino interpretation to a well-characterized, independently observed event, it highlights the potential of time-domain astronomy to identify and verify individual hadron accelerators in the nearby universe.
+We do not claim that a single neutrino establishes a definitive association.
+Rather, we show that the optical properties of SN 2023uqf imply a short-lived shock-interaction phase in which the energy and timing requirements for a \(\sim 442\) TeV neutrino can be physically tested.